olti18/Freelance/README.md

 # Freelance

 🎨 Freelance Web
 Freelance Web is a dynamic platform designed to connect freelancers and clients for seamless collaboration on projects.
-It offers an intuitive interface for job postings, proposal submissions, profile management, and ratings, making it easy to hire talent or find work.
+It offers an intuitive interface for job postings, proposal submissions, and ratings, making it easy to hire talent or find work.

 🚀 Features
 🔒 Authentication & Authorization